powareverb/DockerLinuxTentacle/ReadMe.md

 - `tentacle-javaworker`: similar to the `tentacle-worker` but only includes the software useful when deployments need to do work with Java.
 Based on `tentacle`.
 - `tentacle-nodejsworker`: similar to the `tentacle-worker` but only includes the software useful when deployments need to do work with Node.js.
 Based on `tentacle`.
 - `tentacle-executioncontainer`: only includes the necessary software to run the [execution container feature](https://octopus.com/docs/deployment-process/execution-containers-for-workers) in Octopus Deploy.
 Based on `mcr.microsoft.com/dotnet/core/runtime-deps`.
+- `tentacle-multiserverpolling`: modified tentacle container that supports registering with multiple servers using a comma separated list in the `ServerUrl` environment variable.
+Based on `octopusdeploy/tentacle`.

 ## Tentacle
 This is the bare bones to run a tentacle as a docker container.
 It is based on the latest .NET Core runtime dependencies `3.1-bionic` image provided by Microsoft.